What the brain science actually reveals about your mindset

 Eagleman and Downar’s cognitive neuroscience synthesis indicates that the brain retains the capacity for substantial reorganization well into adulthood [4].
 Earlier beliefs that the brain stiffens after childhood have been contradicted by decades of evidence.
 Adults can build new neural networks, though the process requires more repetition than in children.

 Where growth mindset is scientifically weakest is in classroom intervention studies.
 Dweck’s early work proposed that mindset messaging – teaching students that intelligence is not fixed – would improve academic outcomes [3].
-But replication attempts produced mixed results, and Burgoyne, Hambrick, and Macnamara found that the average effect size for mindset interventions was small to negligible [5].
+But replication attempts produced mixed results, and two meta-analyses by Sisk, Burgoyne, Sun, Butler, and Macnamara found that mindset interventions produce effect sizes that are small to modest, and in many studies, near zero [9].
+Burgoyne, Hambrick, and Macnamara (2020) separately questioned the theoretical foundations underlying those interventions [5].

 Some studies found the effect only for struggling students, and others found it disappeared after a few weeks.
 The weak intervention results are not a failure of brain science.
 The weak results reflect a failure of the assumption that changing how someone thinks about their abilities will automatically change their behavior in measurable ways.